๐Ÿ“ž 24/7 Emergency Line: (303) 555-0000|Serving Denver, Aurora, Lakewood & all Front Range communities

 • โœ“ Pre-summer seasonal AC tune-up and filter replacement

-RV AC Repair in Denver, Colorado โ€” Mobile Service at Your Location
+RV AC Repair in Denver, Colorado - Mobile Service at Your Location

 Denver's summer climate creates some of the most demanding conditions for RV air conditioners in the country.
 At 5,280 feet above sea level, the Mile High City receives more intense UV radiation than anywhere along the Gulf Coast, and that ultraviolet energy cracks AC shrouds, bleaches gaskets, and degrades the foam seals that keep rooftop condensation from entering your living space.
-Add Denver's notorious late-spring and summer hailstorms โ€” which can drop golf-ball-sized hail in minutes โ€” and you have a recipe for shattered AC shrouds, dented fan housings, and punctured refrigerant coils.
-When your RV's air conditioner fails in Denver, you don't have time to schedule a shop appointment weeks out.
-We come to you.
+Add Denver's notorious late-spring and summer hailstorms and you have a recipe for shattered AC shrouds, dented fan housings, and punctured refrigerant coils.

 Common RV AC Problems We Fix in Denver

-The most frequent call we receive from Denver-area RV owners involves a unit that runs but doesn't cool.
-At altitude, your AC's compressor must work harder because the air is thinner, which means capacitors wear out faster than they would at sea level.
-A failed run capacitor or start capacitor is one of our most common one-visit repairs โ€” we carry OEM and compatible capacitors for Dometic Penguin II, Dometic Brisk Air, Coleman-Mach 8, Coleman-Mach 15, and Advent Air rooftop units on our service vans at all times.
+The most frequent call we receive involves a unit that runs but does not cool.
+At altitude, your AC compressor must work harder because the air is thinner, which means capacitors wear out faster than they would at sea level.
+A failed run or start capacitor is one of our most common one-visit repairs - we carry OEM and compatible capacitors for Dometic Penguin II, Dometic Brisk Air, Coleman-Mach 8, Coleman-Mach 15, and Advent Air rooftop units.

 Fan motor failure is another Denver-specific problem.
-The freezeโ€“thaw cycles Colorado experiences between October and April cause condensate to work its way into the fan motor housing, causing corrosion on the motor bearings.
-By the time the unit is fired up in May, the motor may seize entirely.
+The freeze-thaw cycles Colorado experiences between October and April cause condensate to work its way into the fan motor housing, causing corrosion on the motor bearings.
 We replace fan assemblies on-site and test the full refrigerant circuit before leaving your driveway or campsite.

 Hail-damaged AC shrouds are a visual problem that quickly becomes a functional one.
 A cracked or crushed shroud forces the fan to recirculate warm exhaust air, dramatically reducing cooling efficiency.
 We stock replacement shrouds for all common Dometic and Coleman units and can typically swap them in under an hour.
-After a major hailstorm at Cherry Creek State Park Campground or Dakota Ridge RV Park, we often receive calls from multiple sites on the same day โ€” our vans are stocked to handle back-to-back shroud replacements.

 Refrigerant Service for Denver's High-Altitude Conditions

 RV air conditioners use sealed refrigerant circuits, and refrigerant leaks are more common than most owners realize.
 UV degradation of the coil's rubber service port caps is accelerated at Denver's altitude, allowing refrigerant to seep over time.
 Our technicians are EPA Section 608 certified to handle, recover, and recharge refrigerant legally and safely.
-We test for leaks using an electronic sniffer and UV dye, repair the source, and recharge to the manufacturer's specified pressure โ€” not an estimated "feels cold" standard.

 Thermostat, Control Board, and Ductwork Service

 Modern Dometic and Coleman AC systems use digital control boards that communicate with interior thermostats via a two-wire data bus.
-When this communication fails โ€” often due to a voltage spike from a campground shore power connection โ€” the unit may appear dead even though the compressor is fine.
+When this communication fails - often due to a voltage spike from a campground shore power connection - the unit may appear dead even though the compressor is fine.
 We carry replacement control boards and Coleman ADB thermostat assemblies to handle these failures without sending your coach to a dealership.

 Need RV AC Repair in Denver?

-We come to your campsite or driveway โ€” same day available.
+Same-day service available.
+We come to your campsite or driveway - no towing required.